Born in the parish of St. John's, Worcester.

 A supplementary roll (undated) signed by Major Henry Holden shows him as being issued with the Crimean medal (with clasps for Alma, Balaclava and Inkerman) on the 7th of October 1855.

-The 1881 Census Return shows a man named as Edward Firkins, living at No, 35 Summer Road, Edgebaston, Warwickshire. a Clerk, aged 47, born in Worcester, with his wife, Mary A., aged 42, born in Worcester and 5 children, 2 boys and 3 girls, aged from 24 to 11 years.
+The 1881 Census shows a man named as Edward Firkins, a Clerk, aged 47, born in Worcester, with his wife, Mary A., 42, born in Worcester, and 5 children: 2 boys and 3 girls, aged from 24 to 11 years.

-[RM: By 1891 Firkins was still living at Summers Road Edgbaston, but his occupation was now that of "Beer retailer" suggesting he was keeping a Public House.
-Two of his sons Arthur, 34 a chemist and William, engine fitter age 32 were still in the household.]
+In 1891 John Firkins was still living at Summers Road, but his occupation was now that of "Beer retailer", suggesting he was keeping a Public House.
+Two of his sons Arthur, 34, a Chemist, and William, Engine Fitter, 32, were still in the household.
+[RM]

 Deaths registered